Laboratorio-de-Pedometria/mapbiomas-soc/doc/02-merge-external-data.md

 existing data without any alterations.

-Next, the data from events and layers from different data sources were merged, and important data fields such as terrafina and camada_nome were added.
+Next, the data from events and layers from different data sources were merged, and important data fields such as 'terrafina' and 'camada_nome' were added.
 The next step involved removing events and layers that lacked sampling dates, some of which were created in the previous processing step.
 This step was necessary to discard problematic data from PronaSolos.

 After completing the previous steps, the previously processed FEBR data, consisting of 14,190 events, was loaded.
-During this data processing step, samples with terrafina = 0 were corrected.
+During this data processing step, samples with 'terrafina' = 0 were corrected.
 It was assumed that these samples had missing data, and when the data was missing, the value of fine earth was assumed to be 1000 g/kg.

 All the data from the different data sources was then merged, and the next step was to check for any